Check whether flange and web are compact or non-compact sections.

 Find λp and λr for the Flange Local buckling parameters.

-The Built-Up section is given and we have λp for flange equals 0.38*sqrt(E/Fy).
-Since E=29000 psi and Fy=65 ksi. the value of λrF will be equal to 8.026.
+The Built-Up section is given, and we have λp for the flange equal to 0.38*sqrt(E/Fy).
+Since E=29000 psi and Fy=65 ksi, the value of λrF will equal 8.026.

-While for flange we have λr which is equal to 0.95*sqrt(Kc*E/Fy).
+While for flange, we have λr, which is equal to 0.95*sqrt(Kc*E/Fy).
 Since E=29000 psi and Fy=65 ksi. t value of λrF will be equal to 0.950.95*sqrt(Kc*E/Fl)= 0.95 *sqrt(0.44*29000/0.7*65)=15.90.

 Bf/2Tf =16/2*5/8=12.80.
 The Value of Bf/2tf is bigger than λp but less than λr.
-Thus the flange is Non-compact.
+Thus, the flange is Non-compact.
 The Mn will be less than Fy*Zx and bigger than 0.75Fy*Sx.

 Check the Flange local buckling parameters.